Cliff Floyd: Broadcasting career

 On February 22, 2010, Floyd accepted a broadcasting job with Fox Sports Florida.

 Floyd made his debut in the broadcasting booth for FOX Sports' Baseball Night in America on June 21, 2014.

 In 2015, Floyd joined SportsNet New York where he would be an analyst for New York Mets games.
 On March 8, 2015, Floyd broadcast his first Mets game, a spring training game against the Boston Red Sox on WPIX-TV, with Gary Cohen doing play-by-play.

 Floyd is currently a co-host on SiriusXM's MLB Network Radio and Fantasy Sports Radio.
 He is also a contributor to the MLB Network, occasionally appearing on its flagship studio show MLB Tonight.

 In 2018, Floyd joined Sportsnet to become a featured analyst for the network's Toronto Blue Jays coverage.

 In 2022, Floyd joined the Marquee Sports Network as a studio analyst and also appeared on Apple TV+ Friday Night Baseball as one of three rotating analysts.

 Personal life

-Floyd lives in Florida with his longtime companion Maryanne Manning, the couple's two children, his mother, and the two children of his sister Shanta.
+Floyd lives in Florida with his longtime companion Maryanne Manning, the couple's three children (Bria, Tobias, and Layla), his mother, and the two children of his sister Shanta.
 Shanta died in 2006 after a long battle with cancer.

 In 1997, Floyd appeared in a Season 23 episode of Saturday Night Live in full Florida Marlins uniform with fourteen other MLB players.

 He appeared on Season 9 and 10 of Dragons' Den.